SUNET/revoke-ocsp/README.md

 For testing an additional variable `TEST_CLIENT_CERT` should point to a certificate signed by `CA_CERT` with serial number 1.

-You can either edit `default.env`, or use a new file `custom.env` which will override `default.env`.

 ## Initialization

 To initialize the revocation database, do